BlueBrain/cell-density-validation-configs/consistency_M7/README.txt

 Configuration files to use for validating cell densities of the M7 circuit

-Note: In all files the paths to the input files, i.e. the density .nrrd files, must still be updated to their actual locations!
-Similarly, for the validation of densities in the circuit, the path to the circuit needs to be updated!
+For the validation of densities in the circuit, the path to the circuit might need to be updated!
+For now I assume a CircuitConfig_somata will exist.

 Validation of consistency of "input" densities
 CONFIG: consistency_checks_density_inputs.json